AlSch092/UltimateAntiCheat/README.md

 ## Windows version targeting:

 The preprocessor definition `_WIN32_WINNT=0x...` can be used to target different versions of Windows at compile-time.
 For example, using 0x0A00 will target Windows 10 and above, and 0x0601 will target Windows 7 and above.
-Certain features might only work on newer Windows versions and are excluded from compilation based on this value.
-The client will also fetch the machine's windows version at program startup, in `main.cpp`.
+Certain features may only work on newer Windows versions, and are excluded from compilation based on this definition.
+The client will also fetch the machine's Windows version at program startup, in `main.cpp`.

 ## Licensing